tinayiluo0322/Zola_Personal_Website/content/project5.md

 In this competition, our team developed a sophisticated rating plan for InsNova Auto Insurance by meticulously analyzing data from 45,239 one-year vehicle insurance policies.
 The project's highlights include:

 1. **Claim Cost Prediction Models:** We engineered three advanced models using statistical and machine learning techniques in R and Python, including Tweedie and Catboost.
-Our models outperformed the TRV benchmark by achieving an 18.7% higher accuracy rate in claim cost forecasting.
+Our models outperformed the TRV benchmark in claim cost forecasting.

 2. **Key Factors Identification:** Our analysis pinpointed crucial factors such as exposure, age, and vehicle value, which significantly improved the company's strategies in policy pricing, underwriting, and claims management.